zencd/diesel-mocks/README.md

 Write DSL mocks locally with the full assistance of IDE.
 Serve them remotely with ease.

-HTTP/REST is supported now, more to come.
+HTTP/REST supported now, more to come.

 ## Concept